 emotionally focused therapy

-Emotionally focused therapy (EFT) is a highly effective way to help us understand and strengthen our emotional connection with ourself and others.
+Emotionally Focused Therapy (EFT) is a highly effective approach for understanding and strengthening our emotional connection with ourselves and with others.

-When we naturally trust ourselves and have a strong sense of who we can form strong, supportive relationships with others, and when these connections feel safe and good, we are happier and healthier.
-These principles are therapeutically useful for any relationship where people matter to each other.
+When we have a strong sense of self and trust our own feelings, we are better able to form supportive, lasting relationships.
+Likewise, when our relationships feel safe and secure, we tend to experience greater happiness and overall wellbeing.
+These principles apply to any relationship where people deeply matter to each other.

 Developed by Dr Sue Johnson, EFT continues to evolve, and is globally recognised as the gold standard in relationship counselling.
 EFT is clinically effective and backed by extensive clinical research.
 Results show positive change across different relationship types, cultural, sexual and gender identities, that continue to last over time.